Michael Miranda: TNT KaTropa (2019)

-Return to NLEX (2019–present)
+Return to NLEX (2019–2026)

 On June 10, 2019, Miranda was traded to the NorthPort Batang Pier in a three-team trade.
 However, they put him in on their reserve list.
 Two months later, he was then traded back to NLEX for Juami Tiongson.

 During the 2020 Philippine Cup, Miranda had a season-best 22 points in a rout of the Beermen.
 For the conference, he averaged 6.7 points and 4.4 rebounds as NLEX just missed the playoffs with a 5–6 record.
 In the offseason, NLEX gave him a new contract.

 During the 2021 Governors' Cup, Miranda suffered an injury.
 This led to him missing several games.
 He was able to make an impact in his return during NLEX's semifinal series against Barangay Ginebra with his rebounding.

 Miranda received another contract extension during the 2022–23 season.
 During the 2023 Governors' Cup, he sprained his ankle in a win over NorthPort.

 In a close loss to TNT during the 2024 Philippine Cup, Miranda had 17 points and made all of his three triples.
 He continued his hot shooting into the 2024 Governors' Cup, where he averaged 16 points off the bench and made three four-pointers in his first two games despite coming off a back injury.